A. You could be discharged simply for being gay. B. Some superiors & fellow soldiers looked the other way.

 In 1919, the methods used in a gay witch-hunt, including entrapment and involving both sailors and civilians at the Naval Training Station in Newport, Rhode Island, resulted in an investigation by a subcommittee of the United States Senate Committee on Naval Affairs which denounced Secretary of the Navy Josephus Daniels and Assistant Secretary of the Navy–and future President of the United States—Franklin D. Roosevelt for their involvement.
 Thirteen sailors were sent to prison after being court martialed for "sodomy" and "scandalous conduct."

-The Explicit Ban on Gays as a Class [Versus Just "Sodomy"] Goes Back to Policies Developed During World War II.
+The Explicit Ban on Gays as a Class (Versus Just "Sodomy") Goes Back to Policies First Published by the Army in 1921.

 Long before its codification into DADT, trying to end the ban was among the earliest goals of the American gay rights movement, and many of the movement's leaders were veterans themselves.